MicrosoftDocs/windows-itpro-docs/windows/configuration/provisioning-packages/how-it-pros-can-use-configuration-service-providers.md

 The documentation for each CSP follows the same structure.
 After an introduction that explains the purpose of the CSP, a diagram shows the parts of the CSP in tree format.

 The full path to a specific configuration setting is represented by its Open Mobile Alliance - Uniform Resource Identifier (OMA-URI).
-The URI is relative to the devices’ root node (MSFT, for example).
+The URI is relative to the devices' root node (MSFT, for example).
 Features supported by a particular CSP can be set by addressing the complete OMA-URI path.

 The following example shows the diagram for the [AssignedAccess CSP](/windows/client-management/mdm/assignedaccess-csp).
 The diagram maps to the XML for that CSP.
 Notice the different shapes in the diagram: rounded elements are nodes, and rectangular elements are settings or policies for which a value must be supplied.